A bill to promote democracy and human rights in Burma, and for other purposes.

 Length: 44 pages

-This bill was introduced on November 29, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 29, 2018, in a previous session of Congress, but it did not receive a vote.

 Nov 29, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 1186 (116th).

 S. 3696 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.